MeteoSwiss/opendata/docs/e-forecast-data/e4-local-forecast-data.md

 <Tabs queryString="data-structure">
   <TabItem value="hourly-parameters" label="Hourly and 3-hourly parameters">
-    Hourly parameters can be considered as an aggregation (mean, max, sum) over the preceeding hour or in some specific cases an instantaneous value (cloud covers, zero degree level).
+    Hourly parameters can be considered as an aggregation (mean, max, sum) over the preceeding hour or in some specific cases an instantaneous value (cloud cover, zero degree level).
 3-hourly parameters are always an aggregation over the last 3 hours.
 As a result, the reference timestamp always defines the end of the aggregation interval*.
 Both hourly and 3-hourly parameters have an hourly temporal granularity although they represent different temporal aggregation intervals.

     Parameters are:
     | Identifier | Group         | Description                                                              |